sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Test failures are likely to indicate a real defect.
 [0-7]
 - It is easy for developers to fix acceptance test failures.
 [0-7]
 - Developers use their own development environment to reproduce acceptance failures.
 [0-7]
-- Automated tests are seamlessly integrated into our software delivery toolchain.
+- Automated tests are seamlessly integrated into our software delivery tech bricks.
 [0-7]
 - We continuously review and improve our test suite to better find defects and keep complexity and cost under control.
 [0-7]
 - We have the test data necessary to run our tests easily at every step.
 [0-7]
 - Testers work alongside developers throughout the software development and delivery process.
 [0-7]